gitlabform/gitlabform/docs/contrib/implementation_design.md

 If you haven't done this before, please read the [configuration introduction](../reference/index.md) article first.

-It explains the "why"s of the two key design concepts of this app:
+It explains the "**why**"s of the two key design concepts of this app:

 * hierarchical configuration with inheritance, merging/overwriting and additivity,
 * raw parameters passing

-Please also read the general [coding guidelines](coding_guidelines.md) for the basics of how to create PRs, the expected style of your code etc. - the "general how"s.
+Please also read the general [coding guidelines](coding_guidelines.md) for the basics of how to create PRs, the expected style of your code etc. - the "**general how**"s.

-This article purpose is to explain "specific how"s - explain what is where in the code and how to add features by example.
+This article purpose is to explain "**specific how**"s - explain what is where in the code and how to add features by example.

 ## Project Structure